 My client, Laura, had just purchased my serpentine dresser and was so excited it was on the way that she was ready for another piece for her home.
 So fun, right?

 Laura’s request for for a farmhouse hutch in the likeness of pictures she sent me.
 Thankfully, I was able to find this one through a local for sale ad.
 It had what she was looking for: open upper curio, with plenty of storage.

 Who doesn’t love oodles of storage? tee hee.
 She like what I found, so we went and picked it up and I got to work.

 First, I filled in gouges with wood filler, and made repairs to parts here and there.
 Then, my sander and I had a bit o’ fun.

-As soon as I finish sanding, I grab 3 different color of waxes: white, gray, brown, and apply them in various levels beginning with the gray.
+As soon as I finish sanding, I grab 3 different colors of waxes: white, gray, brown, and apply them in various levels beginning with the gray.
 Laura wants a sort of scrubbed look and I love the way the waxes work with the wood.
-Plus, I prefer to finish the stained parts before painting so that if I accidentally get paint on it, it won’t ruin my work
+Plus, I prefer to finish the stained parts before painting so that if I accidentally get paint on it, it won’t ruin my work.

 Next, I needed to fill the original drawer hardware holes with dowel because she wanted a different look.
 Easy-peasy.
 Just tap in the dowel, and use a coping saw to cut it down, and sand it smooth.

 Since I’m planning to paint the rest, I wiped it all down with 2:1 water/vinegar mix.

 Now for the fun part – woot!
 First, I set up my hutch.
 You can see how I’ve used all my shelters in the past HERE.
 Then, I cover up all the hard work I put into the hutch countertop.
 Tape and paper go a long way, baby! haha.